 Family portraits can be a real challenge if you’re taking care of it yourself.
-Whether you take your photos on your phone, or you’ve made this passion into your career, what you’re attempting is big: stopping that shared moment in time and making sure that in a few generations time, your grand-grand-grand-kids could be looking at it!
+Whether you take your photos on your phone, or you’ve made this passion into your career, what you’re attempting is big: stopping that shared moment in time and making sure that in a few generations time, your great-great-grandkids could be looking at it!
 Which is reason enough to use these tips to take impressive and authentic photos… and to capture a wonderful moment!

 The perfect family portrait begins with good communication